shadowimmage/fcc-backend-challenges/README.md

 # FreeCodeCamp Backend API Services Challenges

+## Retired ☠

+:warning: This demo site, and all urls have been retired and taken down.
+This repository remains for reference/archival purposes only. :warning:

+## Original Deployment

-Deployed to Heroku here: <https://fcc-challenges.herokuapp.com/>
+Deployed to Heroku here: (dead) <https://fcc-challenges.herokuapp.com/>

 These APIs/Pages have been modified to be slightly different than the FreeCodeCamp challenges so that they can all live within the same app and be a bit more useful and cohesive.